VoteCast: Nevada voters say nation headed wrong way

 CONTROL OF CONGRESS

-Tuesday's elections will determine control of Congress in the final two years of Trump's first term in office, and 70 percent of Nevada voters said which party will hold control was very important as they considered their vote.
-Another 20 percent said it was somewhat important.
+Tuesday's elections determined control of Congress in the final two years of Trump's first term in office, and 7 in 10 voters said which party will hold control was very important as they considered their vote.
+Another 1 in 5 said it was somewhat important.

 STAYING AT HOME

-In Nevada, 73 percent of registered voters who chose not to vote in the midterm election were younger than 45.
-A wide share of those who did not vote _ 86 percent _ did not have a college degree.
-About as many nonvoters were Democrats (35 percent) as Republicans (25 percent).
+In Nevada, about three-quarters of registered voters who chose not to vote in the midterm election were younger than 45.
+A wide share of those who did not vote — nearly 9 out of every 10 — did not have a college degree.
+About as many nonvoters were Democrats as Republicans.

 Online: